delessio98/darkkik/README.md

 # Terms of use
 1. This is 100% open source, use any of this code or modify darkKiK in any way you would like, just clarify it's not an official release
-2. Feel free to message me with suggestions bugs contributioons ideas etc, anything helps
+2. Feel free to message me with suggestions bugs contributions ideas etc, anything helps (my kik is kanxerous)